adjissaikram-arch/Bike-Vista/docs/Report_Storytelling.md

 # 🚴‍♀️ BikeVista: Functional Demo & Data Storytelling

 This document serves as a walkthrough of the **BikeVista** reporting solution.
-It demonstrates how raw data is transformed into actionable business insights through interactive features, adhering to a logical storytelling flow.
+The BikeVista project is a complete Power BI analytics solution designed to analyze and monitor global bicycle sales.
+It simulates a global manufacturing company that produces cycling equipment and accessories.
+The objective is to build an interactive BI environment that allows users to track key performance indicators (KPIs) such as sales, revenue, profit, and returns; compare regional performance, analyze product-level trends, and identify high-value customers.

 ---